Explore Professional Development Offerings

 We offer a number of ways for individuals and schools to obtain professional development, including:

 - Webinars on the latest topics and trends in LD education

-- For schools and colleges we offer workshops, consulting, keynote presentations, or can customize professional learning for your needs.
+- For schools and colleges we offer workshops (including online workshops), consulting, keynote presentations, or can customize professional development for your needs

 Testimonials from past participants